WESTERN ILLINOIS UNIVERSITY

-Several performance-based quizzes will be given during the term.
+Several performance-based quizzes may be given during the term.

 Three exams will be given during the term.
 Each exam is 25% of your course grade.
 The final exam will be given on the date according to WIU's schedule.
 Any exceptions to the final exam schedule must be approved by department chair and the Dean of the College of Business and Technology in writing including student’s name, ID# and signatures.

 Final Exam Day/Time: SEE WIU SCHEDULE

 Below is the approximate assigned value to each area assessed:

 Exams 75% Attendance, Daily Activities/Discussions, Course Projects, Quizzes/Written Assignments, Tour Analysis or reports 25%

 The following scale will be used to determine individual assignment, test, and final grades: